Akinjo scores 22, Arizona beats Colorado 88-74 - WHIZ News

 BIG PICTURE

 Colorado put itself in position to end its long winless streak at McKale Center.
-The Buffaloes couldn’t pull it off, hurt by Battey’s foul trouble and a stretch of poor second-half shooting.
+The Buffaloes couldn’t pull it off, hurt by Battey’s foul trouble, shaky defense and a stretch of poor second-half shooting.

 Arizona has shown its offensive diversity this season with multiple players taking the offensive lead.
 Akinjo was the latest, making 5 of 11 shots while maintaining his distributor’s role.